JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/GenericQC.rst

 These are both optional parameters.
 If they are not specified, :code:`probability_density_bad` is used in their place, as for all other observation types.

+For each filter variable, the following groups must be available from the ObsSpace:

+* :code:`GrossErrorProbability/`: the latest value of GrossErrorProbability,
+* :code:`GrossErrorProbabilityInitial/`: the initial value of GrossErrorProbability before updates by any other filter, which can be saved using the Variable Assignment filter,
+* :code:`GrossErrorProbabilityTotal/`: the total (combined) probability distribution, which is optionally saved the Bayesian Background Check filter,
+* :code:`QCFlags/`: Met Office QC flags, which will eventually be replaced with Diagnostic Flags, must be initialized before this filter.

+Additionally, the prior probability of gross error applying to the whole report must be available from :code:`MetaData/grossErrorProbabilityReport`.

 Example: